Did you Know? List of Interesting Facts about Indians Louisiana

 - Fact 34 - The Yatasi was another small tribe who aligned themselves with the Natchez Indians becoming members of the Natchitoches Confederacy

-- Fact 35 - Louisiana - The Native Americans of Louisiana were the Adai, Alabama, Apalachee, Atakapa, Avoyel, Bayogoula, Biloxi, Caddo, Chatot, Chawasha, Chitimacha, Choctaw, Houma, Koasati, Koroa, Mugulasha, Muskogee, Natchez, Okelousa, Opelousa, Ouachita, Pascagoula, Quapaw, Quinipissa, Souchitioni, Tangipahoa, Tawasa, Washa and Yatasi
+- Fact 35 - Louisiana - The Indians of Louisiana were the Adai, Alabama, Apalachee, Atakapa, Avoyel, Bayogoula, Biloxi, Caddo, Chatot, Chawasha, Chitimacha, Choctaw, Houma, Koasati, Koroa, Mugulasha, Muskogee, Natchez, Okelousa, Opelousa, Ouachita, Pascagoula, Quapaw, Quinipissa, Souchitioni, Tangipahoa, Tawasa, Washa and Yatasi

 Facts about Native Americans Louisiana

-We have included a selection of trivia and interesting facts about Native Americans of Louisiana which we hope will be of help with homework.
-Most of these interesting facts about Native Americans Louisiana are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Native Americans Louisiana and info will help you increase your knowledge on the subject of Native Americans Louisiana.
+We have included a selection of trivia and interesting facts about Indians of Louisiana which we hope will be of help with homework.
+Most of these interesting facts about Indians Louisiana are quite amazing and some are little known pieces of trivia!
+Many of these interesting and random pieces of information and fun facts about Indians Louisiana and info will help you increase your knowledge on the subject of Indians Louisiana.